Ministry for Earth

 We meet informally at 9:45 a.m. on the 4th Sunday of the month, in the library.

 Sunday, Feb.
 4, at 2 p m. webinar “Reducing Waste Generation in Houses of Worship.
 Presented by the Interfaith Environmental Network of Houston.

 Emerson challenges other congregations to shift to 100% renewable energy.
 This program is one response to climate change.
 Recent book discussions included This Changes Everything by Naomi Klein and Change the Story, Change the Future by David Korten.
 Recent videos included Chasing Ice and Bidder 70.
 We actively engaged in the UUA’s Commit2Respond program.

 Solarize Houston Party at Axelrads.
 July 30, 4 to 6 pm.
 Hosted by Houston Renewable Energy Group (HREG).
 Are you interested in installing solar panels on your home or business?
-Solarize Houston, the grass roots, volunteer, non-profit group organizes Houstonians in a group purchase of solar systems.
+Solarize-Houston, the grass roots, volunteer, non-profit group, organizes Houstonians in a group purchase of solar systems.
 In 2016, 13 Houstonians contracted for 109 kW of new solar generating capacity in this program.
-If you would like a discount on buying a solar system, by participating in the group purchase program, attend the information session at First Unitarian Church on June 11 or at Emerson on June 18th at 12:30 p.m.
-You can learn more about Solarize Houston at https://www.solarize-houston.org.
+If you would like a discount on buying a solar system, by participating in the group purchase program, attend the information session at The more folks that sign up for solar by July 31, the greater the savings for all of us.
+You can find out more by going to www.solarize-houston.org.
 Enrollees get a free design and energy projection.
 No obligation.
 Enroll at http://